wsams/zoopaz-reminders/README.md

     ALL ALL=NOPASSWD: /usr/bin/at

-Copy `example.config.php` to `config.php` and add all of the email address for which you want to receive notifications.
+Copy `example.config.php` to `config.php`.

+Add all of the email address for which you want to receive notifications to the `$emails` variable.

+Update `$timezone` to one of the accepted values at [http://us3.php.net/manual/en/timezones.php](http://us3.php.net/manual/en/timezones.php).

 If you use a carrier email to text address you can send text messages easily.
 Here's a large list of carriers and the format.